marmelab/react-admin/docs/AuthRBAC.md

 ## `<Show>`

-Replacement for react-admin's `<Show>` that adds RBAC control to actions
+Replacement for react-admin's `<Show>` that adds RBAC control to actions.

-Users must have the 'edit' permission on the resource and record to see the EditButton.
+Users must have the 'edit' permission on the resource and record to see the `<EditButton>`.

 ```jsx
 import { ShowProps } from 'react-admin';